-Happily the popularity of Design Fiction has justified some of our earlier work ex post-facto.
-For example, people often presumed we had actually made the “Evil Kitchen” in 2010, and most were simply baffled by our homoerotic paper about someone having a BDSM relationship with their WiFi router, but now we are able to better define it all as design fiction.
-In other words, we were doing design fiction before it was cool 😉
+Happily the popularity of Design Fiction has helped us frame some of our earlier work.
+For example, people often presumed we had actually made the speculative "Evil Kitchen" in 2010, and most were simply baffled by our homoerotic paper about someone having a BDSM relationship with their WiFi router, but now we are able to better define it all as design fiction.
+In other words, we were doing design fiction before it was cool ;)

 Something weird happened in 2014, when Mark Blythe's barnstorming best paper at CHI2014 argued that we should start doing fictional research.
 He suggested that just as design fiction helps understand design, fictional research can help understand implications of HCI research before complex prototypes get built.
 He suggested generating "fictional abstracts" as a useful and recognisable format to explore potential research.
 We might call these abstracts "research fiction".